Kuala Lumpur Skyline 2026

 Penang: Culture & Seaside

-Ideal for those looking for a slower pace without sacrificing urban services.
-George Town is a UNESCO-listed jewel, and coastal areas like Tanjung Tokong are popular with retirees and digital nomads.
+Perfect for those seeking a slower pace without giving up urban amenities.
+George Town is a UNESCO-listed gem, and coastal areas like Tanjung Tokong are very popular with retirees and digital nomads.

 • Profile: Retirees, creatives, freelancers.